 Based on 1058+ Reviews on Trustpilot & Google

 The UK Skilled Worker Visa is a visa category designed specifically for employers who want to hire foreign skilled workers to work for them in the United Kingdom.
 It was introduced as part of an overhaul of the UK’s points-based immigration system and came into effect on 1st December 2020.
 This visa category replaced the previous Tier 2 (General) Visa.
-The visa covers most industries except for health and social care, which is covered under the Health and Care Worker Visa.
+The visa covers most industries except for health and social care, which are covered under the Health and Care Worker Visa.

 The Skilled Worker Visa aims to meet the needs of UK businesses by making it easier to employ highly skilled individuals to fill any skill shortages within the UK workforce.
 In doing so, it offers exceptional opportunities for individuals with job offers from UK businesses to come to the UK.
 Successful applicants can live and work in the UK for a specified period, usually up to five years (although further extensions are possible).
 After this time, the applicant should be eligible to apply for Indefinite Leave to Remain, which allows them to reside in the UK without any further immigration controls.

-Our guide to the Skilled Worker Visa examines all of these eligibility requirements in further detail, as well as providing details on the application process, fees and documents required.
-We hope this comprehensive guide addresses any general questions you may have, however if there are still outstanding questions, please feel free to contact our team.
+Applicants must meet specific requirements to be eligible for the Skilled Worker Visa.
+Our guide below examines all of these eligibility requirements and provides further details on the application process, fees and documents required.
+We hope this comprehensive guide addresses any general questions you may have.
+If you still have outstanding questions, please don't hesitate to contact our corporate team.

 Not every job role will be suitable for a Skilled Worker Visa.
 For a role to be suitable, several different requirements need to be met: